Drug information provided by: Micromedex

 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly and to check for unwanted effects.
 Blood and urine tests may be needed to check for unwanted effects.

 This medicine may cause heart failure in some patients.
-Check with your doctor right away if you are having chest pain or discomfort; dilated neck veins; extreme fatigue; irregular breathing; an irregular heartbeat; shortness of breath; swelling of the face, fingers, feet, or lower legs; weight gain; or wheezing.
+Check with your doctor right away if you are having chest pain or discomfort, dilated neck veins, extreme fatigue, irregular breathing, an uneven heartbeat, swelling of the face, fingers, feet, or lower legs, or weight gain.

 This medicine may cause changes in your blood sugar levels.
 Also, this medicine may cover up signs of low blood sugar, such as a rapid pulse rate.
 Check with your doctor if you have these problems or if you notice a change in the results of your blood or urine sugar tests.